sib-swiss/dsQueryLibraryServer/inst/QueryLibrary/Assign/concept_name/measurement_limit.md

-# measurement
+# measurement_limit

 ## Description
-This query loads the measurement table and adds a few useful columns (measurement name and type, measure unit) by joining it to the concept table.
+This query is similar to the "measurement" query but limits the output to a certain number of person_ids (using the offset and limit parameters).

 ## Query